CodeBear801/zoo/tech-summary/books/designing-data-intensive-applications/chapter7.md

 			* When you update the data, for each updated row you first perform “delete” and then “insert”.

-- Possible issue: lost updates.
+##### lost updates

 Concurrent transactions that encapsulate read-modify-write operations will behave poorly on collision.
 A simple example is a counter that gets updated twice, but only goes up by one.
 The earlier write operation is said to be lost.
   Ways to address this problem that live in the wild:
   - Atomic update operation (e.g. UPDATE keyword).
   - Transaction-wide write locking.
 Expensive!
   - Automatically detecting lost updates at the database level, and bubbling this back up to the application.
   - Atomic compare-and-set (e.g. UPDATE ...
 SET ...
 WHERE foo = 'expected_old_value').
   - Delayed application-based conflict resolution.
 Last resort, and only truly necessary for multi-master architectures.

-- Possible issue: write skew
+##### write skew

   <img src="resources/pictures/ddia_c7_writeskew_example.png" alt="ddia_c7_writeskew_example" width="600"/>

   - As with lost updates, two transactions perform a read-modify-write, but now they modify two different objects based on the value they read.
   - Example in the book: two doctors concurrently withdraw from being on-call, when business logic dictates that at least one must always be on call.
 This occurs across multiple objects, so atomic operations do not help.  <br/>
   - Automatic detection at the snapshot isolation level and without serializability would require making consistency checks on every write, where is the number of concurrent write-carrying transactions in flight.
 This is way too high a performance penalty.<br/>
   - Only transaction-wide record locking works.
 So you have to make this transaction explicitly serialized, using e.g. a FOR UPDATE keyword.<br/>

-- Next possible grade of issue: phantom write skew.
+##### hantom write skew.
   - Materializing conflicts
   - You can theoretically insert a lock on a phantom record, and then stop the second transaction by noting the presence of the lock.
 This is known as materializing conflicts.
 This is ugly because it messes with the application data model, however.
 Has limited support.
 If this issue cannot be mitigated some other way, just give up and go serialized.